 Our Pre-Prep department creates a warm, stimulating and vibrant environment in which boys begin their life-long love of learning.
-We encourage them to broaden their horizons, challenge themselves and strive to be the very best that they can be.
 Their natural curiosity about the world around them and their love for investigating, creating and exploring are encouraged and enhanced by experienced teachers and teaching assistants.
 The values of respect, kindness, trust, cooperation and perseverance are nurtured throughout the Pre-Prep.
+We encourage boys to broaden their horizons, challenge themselves and strive to be the very best that they can be.

 Head of Pre-Prep, EYFS Co-ordinator